International School Rejected Your Special Needs Child in Japan — What to Do Next

 |---|---|---|

-| Regular class + informal support | Mainstream placement, teacher provides accommodations voluntarily | Mild needs, socially integrated children |
+| Regular class + variable support | Mainstream placement; support varies and depends heavily on the teacher | Mild needs, socially integrated children |

 | Tsūkyū resource room | 1-8 hours/week pull-out instruction while based in regular class | ADHD, mild learning disabilities, speech/language support |

-| Tokubetsu shien gakkyū | Self-contained class, max 8 students, specialized curriculum | Moderate needs requiring consistent small-group instruction |
+| Tokubetsu shien gakkyū | Self-contained class, capped at 8 students per teacher, specialized curriculum | Moderate needs requiring consistent small-group instruction |

 | Tokubetsu shien gakkō | Separate special needs school, comprehensive services | Significant support needs across multiple domains |